mongodb-js/devtools-docker-test-envs/README.tmpl.md

 ## How to test with the environments in this repo

-This repository contains a set of `docker` images and [docker-compose](https://docs.docker.com/compose/) configurations to start various setup of the server for testing.
+This repository contains a set of Docker images and [docker-compose](https://docs.docker.com/compose/) configurations to start various setup of the server for testing.

 ### Requirements